Clinical guidelines

 - Disability sector resources

 This includes the plain English ‘What to do if I have COVID-19’ which is also available in large font.
-Please note, this resource will be continually reviewed to ensure it is in line with any recent changes to Public Health Directions. - Responding to a Confirmed Case of COVID-19 in Disability Accommodation Services
+Please note, this resource will be continually reviewed to ensure it is in line with any recent changes to Public Health Directions. - Responding to a confirmed case of COVID-19 in disability accommodation services provides a list of actions for operators of disability accommodation services to take in response to residents or staff testing positive to COVID-19.

 Domestic violence resources

-Resources to support health clinicians to recognise, respond, and refer safely and appropriately to suspicions and disclosures of domestic and family violence.
+- COVID-19 is no excuse for Domestic and Family Violence —these resources support health clinicians to recognise, respond and refer safely and appropriately to suspicions and disclosures of domestic and family violence.

 Aged care sector